acoustic-content-samples/wch-site-application/README.md

 At the beginning of September 2018 we have updated the Oslo starter site with the following features:

 -   Transitioned some content types to custom elements.
-For more information see: https://www.ibm.com/support/knowledgecenter/en/SS3UMF/wch_q_a_watson_assistant/content_types.html#concept_km5_qd3_4cb
 -   Added text placeholders
 -   Included the component gallery developer tool